 God cannot exist because His attributes would require limits

-In order to answer this objection, I will break down his statements into an outline, with answers included in the outline.
+In order to answer this objection, I will break down his statements into an outline and with answers included in the outline.

 - If a supernatural being is to be exempt from natural law, it cannot possess specific, determinate characteristics.